Gators Winter Transfer Portal Window Recap: Every Move Florida Made

 Photo: Billy Napier; Credit: Alex Shepherd

-The potential for a relative handful (with respect to the thousands who have already done so) of players to sneak into the portal after the Jan.
-18 deadline remains, as transfer requests can take up to two days to process.

-However, the vast majority of college football players who want to play elsewhere in 2023 began the process of finding their next program on Dec.
-5 and shortly thereafter.
-That pool includes 22 former scholarship members of the Gators' roster and, so far, seven prospects set to join Florida for the upcoming campaign.
+The inaugural NCAA transfer portal window has closed, and the vast majority of college football players who want to play elsewhere in 2023 at the very least began their search process during the 45-day window if they did not finish it.

+That pool includes 22 former scholarship members of the Gators' roster and, so far, nine prospects set to join Florida for the upcoming campaign.

 All Gators has tracked every scholarship transfer move of Florida's during the first NCAA transfer portal below.

-Note: This story has been and will continue to be updated if any statuses change or additional players join the list of transfers in/out.